MatsMoll/aligned/README.md

-# Aladdin
+# Aligned

-A feature store simplifying feature managment, serving and quality control.
-Describe your features, and the feature store grants your wishes so you become the feature king.
+A feature store alignes the offline and online features in a ML system.
+Therefore making it harder to achive a training-serving skew.
+However, that is only the beginning.

 ## Feature Views